AniaMakes/resources-and-notes/conference-writeups/ffconf2018.md

 </blockquote>
 That's not exactly helpful, is it?

 Charlie had two images in her talk.
 The first one a pyramid with three components: HTML as the base part, CSS as the middle part, and JS as the tip part.
 This represents a well made website.
 The second image has the JS tip as the bottom most part and the two other components balanced precariously on top.
-This is what we should avoid, but inevitably end up doing.
+This is what devs should avoid, but inevitably end up doing.

+Be a good dev.
+Use JavaScript as icing in the cake.
+Cake should still be cake without the icing.
+Too much icing makes the cake way too sweet and actually not that tasty.
+If you want to add icing, don't over-do it.

+---
+## "Using a modern web to recreate 1980s horribly slow & loud loading screens" [Remy Sharp](https://twitter.com/rem)

+Kudos to Remy for stepping in when the original speaker needed to withdraw!

+This wasn't really a talk, more like a demo of the "look at the cool stuff I can do with JavaScript just because I want to" flavour.
+And it's definitely worth watching in person - I first watched it as a video from JSConf-EU-2018 and I didn't find it super exciting, but in watching it being delivered sitting in the same room was so much fun!

+Content wise - the name says it all!

+---
+## "Weird web & curious creation" [Tim Holman](https://twitter.com/twholman)

+Half talk, half demo, also of the "look at the cool stuff I can do with JavaScript just because I want to" flavour.

+Tim has shown the audience a number of things he built just because he had an idea and wanted to make it happen.
+Those things include:
+* [console.frog](http://tholman.com/console-dot-frog/) - why have a boring console.log when you can have a frog ASCII art with a speech bubble?
+* [obnoxious.css](http://tholman.com/post/obnoxious-css/) - you probably encountered animate.css.
+Obnoxious.css is, well, significantly more obnoxious.
+* [elevator.js](http://tholman.com/post/elevator-js/) - now your "take me to the top" action is accompanied with lovely muzak sounds, just like in a real elevator!
+Including a lovely bell sound when you reach the top.
+* You know that DVD screensaver of the DVD logo bouncing from screen edge to screen edge?
+Tim made a version where the logo is much more likely to hit a corner!
+* [Buddy](https://github.com/tholman/buddy) - a Chrome plugin that follows the user as they surf the web.
+Follow the link to watch the demo, but as a sneak preview a warning: Buddy can Rick-Roll you!

+Main take-away from Tim's talk:
+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Everything you do will provide value.
+Each project, no matter how big or small, will teach you new things. <a href="https://twitter.com/twholman?ref_src=twsrc%5Etfw">@twholman</a> <a href="https://twitter.com/hashtag/ffconf?src=hash&amp;ref_src=twsrc%5Etfw">#ffconf</a></p>&mdash; Ania (@AniaMakes) <a href="https://twitter.com/AniaMakes/status/1060950270333595649?ref_src=twsrc%5Etfw">November 9, 2018</a></blockquote>

+---
+## Note on mental health
+I decided, whereever possible, to end my talks / write-ups with this note.
+Mental health is important.
+Depression and anxiety are real.
+They can suck out the joy of living out of you.
+There are many other mental health issues, but those are the two that affected me, so I talk about just those two.

+Depression has many symptoms.
+Many say they lose interest in doing thing they previously loved doing.
+Getting out of bed can be difficult, standing in the shower might take up all the energy you have for the day.
+I found that I was always tired; stuck in first gear so to speak.

+Anxiety can be debilitating.
+It stops you doing stuff you love for irrational reasons.
+I toyed with the idea of moving away from the town I was living in (and where I had all my support network) to pursue an MSc.
+Just the idea of the possibility of a chance of moving away triggered an hour long sobbing/crying episode.

+Meds helped.
+Many mental health issues are simply chemical imbalances in the brain.
+"Meds are unnatural" approach is bullshit; if you had diabetes, you would not refuse insulin because "it's unnatural".
+Meds are there to compensate where your body falls short.
+Your mileage may vary, different meds will have different effect; if an average day was 4/10, Sertraline (first SSRI I tried, stayed on for about 6 months) made it 6/10 and Citalopram (second one, that I stayed on for better part of 2 years) made it 9.5/10 for me.

+I'm no longer on meds.
+Circumstances in my life changed, I was able to scale back and stop completely.
+I still sometimes have bad days.
+I conside myself a [spoonie](https://butyoudontlooksick.com/articles/written-by-christine/the-spoon-theory/).
+I often flop on the sofa at the end of the day unable to do much more than browse the internet aimlessly.

+If you are struggling, don't be afraid to talk.
+Not everyone might be able to empathise.
+You might be surprised how many other people face the same difficulties.
+There are counselling services on-line that you can access for a reasonable price.
+If you can, talk to your doctor.
+Figure out what works for you.

+Be honest with yourself; admitting something isn’t right is the hardest step in making it right.